wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 Of course, there is more to web scraping than the basics I covered in this tutorial.
 If you want to learn more about web scraping, you can try a free Coursera course like [Using Python to Access Web Data](https://www.coursera.org/learn/python-network-data).
 You can also read through [BeautifulSoup’s documentation.](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) You can [learn more about regular expressions here](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).
 Finally, you might want to [check out Scrapy](https://scrapy.org/), a popular Python framework for web scraping.\
 \
-Thanks for reading and best of luck with your web scraping!
+Thanks for reading, and best of luck with your web scraping!